 Meetings and conference calls

-ATRT2 conducted [x] conference calls and [x] face-to-face meetings.
-Additionally, once the team was organized into 4 distinct work streams, those work streams entailed [x] conference calls to develop their respective areas of the Report.
+ATRT2 conducted 20 conference calls and 7 face-to-face meetings.
+Additionally, once the team was organized into 4 distinct work streams, those work streams entailed 16 conference calls to develop their respective areas of the Report.
 ATRT2 found that the face-to-face meetings were critical to advancing analysis and consensus on conclusions and in making significant strides in developing the Report.
 ATRT2 found “mixed” value in the conference calls and noted that conference calls for work streams were not necessarily effective in substantively advancing that work.
 ATRT2 also notes the importance of face-to-face interaction with ICANN Community members to receive input and hear oral presentation that allows for dialogue and add context to a given AC or SO’s input to the ATRT process.

 Managing work streams and drafting the Report